mgoricki/apex-plugin-extend-ig-toolbar/README.md

 # Settings

-### Toolbar Group
+## Toolbar Group
-- **Toolbar Group** - Choose one of 7 default IG toolbar groups.
+Choose one of 7 default IG toolbar groups.
 With this plugin you can add button to the start or end of the group.
 Available Groups:
     1. Search Box Group
     2. Saved Reports Group